 Are cats really devocalized?
 Sadly, yes.
 Feline devocalization has been documented by those who have adopted these animals and by vets, including behaviorist Dr. Nicholas Dodman (author, The Cat Who Cried for Help).
 Click to learn why cats may vocalize persistently and how to resolve it without vocal cord surgery.

 How is voice-altering surgery done?
 Vocal cord tissue is cut in one of two ways, through a surgical incision in the neck or by inserting instruments through the open mouth (spun as "bark softening").
 The veterinarian may use a scalpel, scissors, biopsy tools such as a punch forceps, or laser.
 The result is the same.
-No matter how it's performed or by whom, altering vocal cords subjects animals to risks that may compromise them for life or cause a terrible death.
+No matter how it's performed or by whom, altering the vocal cords subjects animals to risks that may compromise them for life or cause an agonizing death.

 What are the risks?
 Regardless of the surgical route or instrument used, all voice-altering procedures pose serious surgical risks, such as blood loss, infection and adverse reaction to anesthesia.

 Additionally, long-term consequences may include:

 Aspiration pneumonia after food, liquid or vomit is inhaled into the lungs because the larynx can no longer close properly

 Even a little scar tissue, a normal outcome of any surgery, can be deadly when it forms in the throat.

 What is the danger of scarring in the throat?
 It just takes a little scar tissue to cause a permanent narrowing in the throat.
 The animal may: